StarRocks/starrocks/docs/en/data_source/catalog/catalog_overview.md

   - [JDBC catalog](../catalog/jdbc_catalog.md): used to query data from JDBC-compatible data sources.
   - [Elasticsearch catalog](../catalog/elasticsearch_catalog.md): used to query data from Elasticsearch.
 Elasticsearch catalogs are supported from v3.1 onwards.
   - [Paimon catalog](../catalog/paimon_catalog.md): used to query data from Paimon.
 Paimon catalogs are supported from v3.1 onwards.
-  - [Unified catalog](../catalog/unified_catalog.md): used to query data from from Hive, Iceberg, Hudi, and Delta Lake data sources as a unified data source.
-Unified catalogs are supported from v3.2 onwards.

   StarRocks interacts with the following two components of external data sources when you query external data: